nalet/bme.Cplusplus-Programming-I/README.md

 	Triangle has area: 1 and circumference: 5.12311 Triangle has area: 6 and circumference: 11.544 Triangle has area: 15 and circumference: 18
-	Triangle has area: 1 and circumference: 4
+	Square has area: 1 and circumference: 4
-	Triangle has area: 4 and circumference: 8
+	Square has area: 4 and circumference: 8
-	Triangle has area: 9 and circumference: 12
+	Square has area: 9 and circumference: 12
-	Triangle has area: 9.8696 and circumference: 6.28319 Triangle has area: 19.7392 and circumference: 12.5664 Triangle has area: 29.6088 and circumference: 18.8496 Circle destructor called
+	Circle has area: 9.8696 and circumference: 6.28319 Circle has area: 19.7392 and circumference: 12.5664 Circle has area: 29.6088 and circumference: 18.8496 Circle destructor called
 	Shape destructor called
 	Circle destructor called